Consumer Warning: The Pink Panther Buys a New Laptop

 *”There has been a continued level of disingenuous response that is frustrating.

-“…at no time have I ever received paperwork with multiple lists of warranties under my name and therefore would not have been able to scroll or not scroll through such data and draw mistaken conclusions…
+” For the record, at no time have I ever received paperwork with multiple lists of warranties under my name and therefore would not have been able to scroll or not scroll through such data and draw mistaken conclusions…

-*”How is it relevant or appropriate for you to respond my
+*”How is it relevant or appropriate for you to respond my “self-research”

-was faulty when I contacted what I thought was a top manufacturer for direct sale, cross-checked repair stats, read your site, questioned your salesperson, and then bought a business model with the reasonable expectation it would be a sturdy product. “
+was faulty when I contacted what I thought was a top manufacturer for direct sale, cross-checked repair stats, read your site, questioned your salesperson, and then bought a business model with the reasonable expectation it would be a [good] product. “

 “You should have pulled the HP tapes first before ever contacting me and if your policy would not permit a reversal of the situation, say so.